OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/The-Omega-and-Networking/Ethernet-Bridge.md

 // Connect the Ethernet Expansion to the Omega

+Connect your Ethernet Expansion to your Expansion Dock, and then plug in an Ethernet cord to set up the hardware.

-What we need to do is to change the following code block located in `/etc/config/network`:
+What we need to do next is change the following code block located in `/etc/config/network`:

 ```
 config interface 'wlan'